 How do I get them out of here?
 A common misconception is that once a divorce starts someone has to go.
 That’s simply not the case.
 In New York, unless something happens such that a court believes it to be appropriate to remove a husband or a wife, they get the joy of living together during what is probably the most stressful period of their lives.
-Now, this should not be interpreted as meaning that no matter what your spouse does during a divorce they will continue to live with you and, obviously, no guarantee that no matter what you do that you will continue to live with your spouse.
-Through Supreme Court, the court that processes divorces, Family Court, the court that processes Orders of Protection along with other matters and the criminal courts, there are a variety of ways, frequently different court by court, either you or your spouse can be removed from where you live together.
-Can I get them out? will provide a basic understanding of what can happen that will result in someone being removed from your home.
+Now, this should not be interpreted as meaning that no matter what your spouse does during a divorce they will continue to live with you and there is no guarantee that no matter what you do that you will continue to live with your spouse.
+Both Supreme Court and Family Court can entertain applications for order of protection & remain either spouse from the marital residence.
+Can I get them out? will provide a basic understanding of what can happen and what potentially could result in someone being removed from your home.

 Can I go?
 The answer to this question is probably far more complex and fact sensitive than determining whether you can get a court to remove your spouse as Divorce Lawyers Nassau County we can meet with you in row to determine what course of action is the best for you.
 The impact of departure on custody, support and the matter globally can be so large that leaving home without professional guidance can be a very bad mistake.